joshlam123/buildspace-projects/Solana_And_Web3/en/Section_2/Resources/m1_setup.md

 You will be prompted with multiple options to install.
 We are going to go with default entering 1 and then enter!

+#### If you run into an error, try the following steps: (from https://stackoverflow.com/questions/45899815/could-not-write-to-bash-profile-when-installing-rust-on-macos-sierra)
+Run the following on terminal instead:
+'''bash
+curl https://sh.rustup.rs -sSf | sh -s -- --no-modify-path
+'''

+you'll have to manually update .bash_profile to include it in your path:

+'''bash
+sudo vim ~/.bash_profile
+source ~/.cargo/env
+'''

 Once you're done, go ahead and restart your terminal and then verfiy it was installed by entering:

 ```bash